 In 1965, Roger Daltrey stood by this song's lyric and claimed he would kill himself before reaching 30 because he didn't want to get old.
 When he did get older, he answered the inevitable questions about the "hope I die before I get old" line by explaining that it is about an attitude, not a physical age.

-In September 1967, The Who performed this on The Smothers Brothers Comedy Hour.
-Moon set his drums to explode after the performance, but the technical crew had already done so.
-The resulting explosion burned Townshend's hair and permanently damaged his hearing.
+On September 17, 1967, The Who performed this song on The Smothers Brothers Comedy Hour.
+Keith Moon set his drums to explode after the performance, but the technical crew had already done so.
+The resulting explosion burned Pete Townshend's hair and permanently damaged his hearing.